-- 11. Sanitation and Servicing.
+- 10. Sanitation and Servicing.
 Contractor shall take all reasonable precautions to prevent pollution of air, soil, and water by Contractor's operations.
 Precautions shall include if facilities for employees are established on the Project Area, they shall be operated in a sanitary manner.
 The parties shall agree to the cleanup and restoration of a polluted site.
 Contractor shall maintain all equipment operating on Project Area in good repair and free of abnormal leakage of lubricants, fuel, coolants, and hydraulic fluid.
 Contractor shall not service tractors, trucks, or other equipment on National Forest lands where servicing is likely to result in pollution to soil or water.
 Contractor shall furnish oil-absorbing mats for use under all stationary equipment or equipment being serviced to prevent leaking or spilled petroleum-based products from contaminating soil and water resources.
-Contractor shall remove from National Forest lands all contaminated soil, vegetation, debris, vehicle oil filters (drained of free-flowing oil), batteries, oily rags, and waste oil resulting from use, servicing, repair, or abandonment of equipment. - 12.
+Contractor shall remove from National Forest lands all contaminated soil, vegetation, debris, vehicle oil filters (drained of free-flowing oil), batteries, oily rags, and waste oil resulting from use, servicing, repair, or abandonment of equipment. - 11.
 Prevention of Oil Spills.
 If Contractor maintain(s) storage facilities for oil or oil products on the Project Area, Contractor shall take appropriate preventive measures to ensure that any spill of such oil or oil products does not enter any stream or other waters of the United States or any of the individual States.
 If the total oil or oil products storage exceeds 1,320 gallons in containers of 55 gallons or greater, Contractor shall prepare a Spill Prevention Control and Countermeasures Plan.
 Such plan shall meet applicable EPA requirements (40 CFR 112), including certification by a registered professional engineer.
 Contractor shall notify the UMRWA and appropriate agencies of all reportable (40 CFR 110) spills of oil or oil products on or in the vicinity of the Project Area that are caused by Contractor's employees, agents, contractors or their employees or agents, directly or indirectly, as a result of Contractor's operations.
-Contractor will take whatever initial action may be safely accomplished to contain all spills. - 13.
+Contractor will take whatever initial action may be safely accomplished to contain all spills. - 12.
 Hazardous Substances.
-Contractor shall notify the National Response Center, UMRWA, and Forest Service principal contact of all releases of reportable quantities of hazardous substances on or in the vicinity of the Project Area that are caused by Contractor's employees, agents, contractors or their employees or agents, directly or indirectly, as a result of Contractor's operations, in accordance with 40 CFR 302. - 14.
-Washing Equipment.
-In order to prevent the spread of noxious weeds into the Project Area, Contractor shall be required to clean all off-road equipment prior to entry on to the Project Area.
-This cleaning shall remove all soil, plant parts, seeds, vegetative matter, or other debris that could contain or hold seeds.
-Only equipment so cleaned and inspected by UMRWA will be allowed to operate within the Project Area.
-All subsequent move-ins of equipment to the Project Area shall be treated in the same manner as the initial move in.
-"Equipment" includes all logging, mastication, and construction machinery, except for log trucks, chip vans, service vehicles, water trucks, pickup trucks, cars, and similar vehicles.
+Contractor shall notify the National Response Center, UMRWA, and Forest Service principal contact of all releases of reportable quantities of hazardous substances on or in the vicinity of the Project Area that are caused by Contractor's employees, agents, contractors or their employees or agents, directly or indirectly, as a result of Contractor's operations, in accordance with 40 CFR 302. - 13.
+Protection of Streamcourses.
+Contractor's Operations shall be conducted to prevent debris from entering streamcourses, except as may be authorized under paragraph (d).
+In event Contractor cause(s) debris to enter streamcourses in amounts that may adversely affect the natural flow of the stream, water quality, or fishery resource, Contractor shall remove such debris as soon as practicable, but not to exceed 2 days, and in an agreed manner that will cause the least disturbance to streamcourses.